MicrosoftDocs/power-automate-docs/articles/forms/popular-scenarios.md

 1. In the "If no" step:

-    - Delete the Microsoft Office "Get my profile (V2)" step that comes with the template.
+    - Delete the Office 365 "Get my profile (V2)" step that comes with the template.
     - In the "Send an email (V2)" action, in the **To** box, select the dynamic content **Responders' Email**.
     - Enter the subject and body of the email.